palantirnet/butler/docs/LINTERS.md

 .MyComponent-other {}
 ````

+There is an example class in Butler's `styles.scss`.
+It is there for example only, to show what _NOT_ to do for class names and what comments _to do_ if you want the linter to check class names.

 You can read more documentation on how the selector linter works and how to customize it [here](https://github.com/postcss/postcss-bem-linter).